 Basically, anything that is not dairy or meat--and has not been prepared with dairy or meat--is considered pareve.
 All fruits, vegetables, pasta, grains, nuts, beans and legumes, as well as vegetable oils are pareve.
 Also, beverages such as soft drinks, coffee and tea are pareve.
 Many candies and sweets are pareve as long as they are labeled as such--even if there isn't dairy in the ingredients, the food may have been produced on dairy equipment, so checking labels is important.

 Interestingly, though they are animal products, both eggs and fish are considered pareve as well.
-(Note that in many Orthodox circles, while fish and meat may be eaten at the same meal, it is not considered permissible to cook fish and meat together, to serve or consume them from the same plate, or to eat them during the same course of a meal.)
+(Note that in many Jewish Orthodox circles, while fish and meat may be eaten at the same meal, it is not considered permissible to cook fish and meat together, to serve or consume them from the same plate or to eat them during the same course of a meal.)

-For many decades -- particularly when it was assumed that all animal fats were unhealthy additions to the diet, kosher cooks embraced pareve stick margarine as a substitute for butter or schmaltz (rendered chicken fat).
+For many decades -- particularly when it was assumed that all animal fats were unhealthy additions to the diet--kosher cooks embraced pareve stick margarine as a substitute for butter or schmaltz (rendered chicken fat).
 Now, with the understanding that margarine is generally abundant in dangerous trans-fats, many have healthier pareve alternatives to margarine.

-For savory recipes, olive oil or neutral oils such as grapeseed or canola is often favored.
+For savory recipes, olive oil or neutral oils such as grapeseed or canola are often favored.
 Baked goods can pose a greater challenge, as solid fats are often essential for achieving the desired texture.
 Coconut oil and non-hydrogenated solid shortenings made from palm oil are becoming increasingly popular in kosher recipes as pareve alternatives to margarine as well.